devikalekhi/onemap-Automation/README.md

 Keywords -> Common.robot  (contains test setup and teardown keywords)  & OneMapApp.robot ( Contains test case keywords)

-Page Objects -> Contains all the identified elements and actions -> Carousel.robot, Search.robot,NearbyService.robot,Route.robot,Landingpage.robot
+Page Objects -> Contains all the identified elements and actions -> Carousel.robot, Search.robot, NearbyService.robot, Route.robot, Landingpage.robot

 3. Elements are identified using xpath and other html tags.
 4. The Framework designed has ability to Capture screenshot on failure.